Contact us whenever you need it!

 What is a Right-to-Work Law?

-Right-to-work laws provide a guarantee that no one can be compelled to join a union as a condition of employment and prevent contracts requiring the hiring of only unionized workers.
 They are a point of contention, as many pro-union opponents claim they are a power grab to undermine the protections of union jobs.
 Opponents also argue that it allows non-union members to benefit from a unionized setting without paying dues.

 Right-to-work laws allow workers to choose whether they want to join a labor union.
 States without such laws require workers to pay union dues as a term of employment.